Tag: border patrol

 7. Even Mueller’s team worries that the Russia investigation is being overexposed in the press and has already biased potential jurors.

-8. A judge denies Paul Manafort’s request to suppress evidence against him and that the money laundering charges wont be dismissed.
+8. A judge denies Paul Manafort’s request to suppress evidence against him and says that the money laundering charges wont be dismissed.

 9. Mueller tries to thwart further moves for dismissal by filing a request preventing the defense from saying Manafort was targeted because of his proximity to Trump.